 Urinary Tract Infections in Dogs: What You Should Know

 Due to their intelligence, personality, loyalty, and overall lovability, dogs have come to be a part of families across the world.
 However, like other members of the family, dogs can become ill and need treatment.
 One of the most common reasons a dog may be feeling under the weather is because they have a urinary tract infection.

 Types of bacteria are the number one cause for urinary tract infections.
 Your dog can ingest bacteria by eating unclean or spoiled food or water.
 Bacteria can also enter through the urethra to the bladder.
 Females are much more likely to get a urinary tract infection than males are because their urethra is much shorter, making it easier for bacteria to make its way to the bladder.

 The first symptom that most owners will notice is their dog is using the bathroom more or less often than normal.
 This symptom is usually also the first symptom that is ignored.
 Many owners may notice the symptom, but simply think it is due to something less serious, such as the dog drinking more or less water than normal, hence using the restroom accordingly.

-If your dog is an indoor dog that you take out to use the bathroom during the day, it is easier to notice a change in your dog’s urination patterns.
+Note: If your dog is an indoor dog that you take out to use the bathroom during the day, it is easier to notice a change in your dog’s urination patterns.
 However, even if your dog stays outdoors, you may notice them continually squatting to using the bathroom, but being unable to.

 Your veterinarian will run multiple tests to check for urinary tract infection.
 A urinalysis will most likely be the first test that will be done.
 To make it easier on your veterinarian, try to obtain a urine sample before you take your dog to the veterinarian.
 This can be easily done by using a ladle and taking your dog out to use the bathroom before you leave for the veterinarian.
 The sample should be no older than a few hours old when it reaches the veterinarians’ office.

 Prevention is important when it comes to keeping your dog healthy and free from urinary tract infections.
 By taking your dog outside frequently to use the bathroom, you avoid bacteria sitting in the bladder for long periods of time.
 This can cause the bacteria to infect other organs.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.